bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 # Project Blender

 Project Tools will store a version of Blender within the `shared` directory.
 This version of Blender is internal to that project.
 This allows for multiple Blenders to be installed on your system, each with their own preferences tailored specifically to that project.
-The main advantage to running/managing Blender using the Project Tools scripts is that it will synchronize the Blender version and Shared Add-Ons across for all users contributing the the project.
-Project Tools also allows you to run a custom build of Blender with the Add-Ons and preferences set for your project.
+The main advantage to running/managing Blender using the Project Tools scripts is that it will synchronize the Blender version and Shared Extensions across for all users contributing the the project.
+Project Tools also allows you to run a custom build of Blender with the Extensions and preferences set for your project.

 <!---
 TODO Note from Julien: